benabed/clik/doc/installing.rst

 Special case: WMAP likelihood
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clik can provide a wrapper to the wmap7 likelihood.
+Clik can provide a wrapper to the wmap9 likelihood.
 It need to now where the sources of the likelihood are located to compile against them.
 One must set the option ``--wmap_src=WMAP7SRCPATH`` or let the install system download it for you by setting the option ``--wmap_install``.
 Note that to actually use this likelihood, one must also download the data files and prepare clik likelihood files from them.
 Look at :ref:`WMAP`.
 The ``--install_all_deps`` and ``--forceinstall_all_deps`` options will automatically download the sources, as if ``-wmap_install`` was set.

-Special case: Healpix
-^^^^^^^^^^^^^^^^^^^^^

-Clik requires a specialy build healpix library.
-Namely, it must link with a repositionable (or better shared) version of the healpix library.
-This option is currently not available for the fortran version of the lib (as of version 2.20a).
-The configuration script knows how to produce this special version of healpix for you.
-Thus except if you really know what you are doing, and even if you already have healpix installed on your system, using the option ``--healpix_install`` is very strongly recommanded.

 Putting it all together
 ^^^^^^^^^^^^^^^^^^^^^^^